2010 Oregon State Beavers football team: Washington State

-USC
+No. 20 USC

 After a field goal in the first quarter, Jordan Poyer took an interception into the end zone to give the Beavers a 10–0 lead in the second quarter.
 Jacquizz Rodgers scored from the 3-yard line and Justin Kahut kicked his second field goal in the half to give OSU a 20-point lead going into the locker room.

 In the third quarter, Kahut hit a 35-yard field goal for Oregon State and C.J.
 Gable rushed for a 13-yard touchdown for USC.
 Jordan Bishop caught a 5-yard pass from Ryan Katz to increase the Beavers' lead to 22 in the fourth quarter.
 Then an 8-yard touchdown pass from Katz to Joe Halahuni sealed the game for the Beavers.
 The Trojans have lost the last three games in Corvallis.
 Oregon State's 36–7 victory marked their biggest win over USC in 96 years.